DennisSoemers/DennisSoemers.github.io/_posts/2022-11-11-microoptimisations-skyrim.markdown

 ### Fixed Papyrus Budget per Frame

-One of the main things to know about the engine is that **the game engine has a fixed time budget that it allocates for running any active Papyrus scripts per frame**.
+One of the main things to know about the engine is that **the game engine has a fixed time budget that it allocates for running active Papyrus scripts on the main thread per frame**.
 By default this budget is 1.2ms per frame, but this can (probably) be edited by tweaking a setting in the game's .ini file (which I don't think I would recommend doing).
-That is 1.2 milliseconds per frame for **all** actively running scripts in that frame combined, it's not *per* script.
+That is 1.2 milliseconds per frame for **all** synced native calls from actively running scripts in that frame combined, it's not *per* script.
 The game engine will distribute this time a bit over all active scripts, but not let them use any more time.
 It prefers for scripts to take longer and get spread out over multiple frames, [rather than allowing heavy scripts to spend more time and cause the game's framerate to be lowered](https://www.creationkit.com/index.php?title=Differences_from_Previous_Scripting#Performance).